ast-grep/ast-grep.github.io/website/guide/rewrite/rewriter.md

 Using multiple rewriters can make you dynamically apply different rewriting logic to different sub nodes, based on the matching rules.
 :::

-In case multiple rewriters match the same sub node, the rewriter that appears first in the `rewriters` list will be applied first.
+In case multiple rewriters match the same sub node, only the matching rewriter that appears first in the `rewriters` list will be applied.
 Therefore, _**the order of rewriters in the `rewriters` list matters.**_

 ## Use Alternative Joiner